 How to Visit

-If you’re planning a trip to the hot springs of Whitmore or on the way to Mammoth Lakes, make sure to stop by the Little Green Church.
+If you’re planning a trip to the hot springs of Whitmore or heading to Mammoth Lakes, make sure to stop by the Little Green Church.
+It’s a quick and memorable stop along the way.

 It’s located at the corner of Benton Crossing Road, easily accessible from Highway 395.